Nimi-Pumbhadiya/Magical-Proposer/README.md

-# magical-proposer
+# Magical-Proposal
-Magical-Proposer your Bestie
+Magical-Proposal your Bestie
-- magical proposer Your bestie using html , css , java script .
+- magical proposal Your bestie using html , css , java script .
 - milk and mocha gif including .